epccs/Gravimetric/Manager/manager/README.md

 # To Do

-Verify daynight state machine is working with applicaiton Turn on enable_alternate_power and clear alt_pwm_accum_charge_time when daynight state is at DAYNIGHT_DAYWORK_STATE Turn off enable_alternate_power when daynight state is at DAYNIGHT_NIGHTWORK_STATE A status bit 4 write sets enable_alternate_power and clears alt_pwm_accum_charge_time, but is that a good approch?
+i2c is stuck after power up or if manager is programed (ICSP), i2c_get_Rpu_adddress function gets it going, but needs more delay
-Cmd 20 is for absorption time, check it with battery.
+Verify daynight state machine is working with applicaiton Turn on enable_alternate_power and clear alt_pwm_accum_charge_time when daynight state is at DAYNIGHT_DAYWORK_STATE Turn off enable_alternate_power when daynight state is at DAYNIGHT_NIGHTWORK_STATE A status bit 4 write sets enable_alternate_power and clears alt_pwm_accum_charge_time, but is that a good approch? enable_sbc_power, digitalWrite(PIPWR_EN,HIGH), disable commands do not turn off SBC power at this time Cmd 20 is for absorption time, check it with battery.

 # Manager